nfcpy/nfcpy/docs/topics/get-started.rst

    ``'examples/tagtool.py --device udp'`` as card reader.

-You can read the tag we've created for example with the excellent `NXP Tag Info App`_ available for free in the Android app store.
+You can read the tag we've created for example with the excellent `NXP Tag Info`_ app available for free in the Android app store.
 It will tell you that this is a *FeliCa Plug RC-S926* tag (because we said that with the first two bytes of the *IDm*) and if you switch over to the TECH view there'll be the *IDm*, *PMm* and *System Code* we've